IoT Testing: How to Test Internet of Things Solutions

 Fast time to market

-IoT product owners face fierce competition in the market these days.
+IoT product owners face a fierce competition in the market these days.
 With some exceptions of absolutely one-of-a-kind products, there are usually several alternatives available for every IoT product you can think of.
 This is why product owners feel pressured to release their solutions faster than their competitors.
 This creates an additional challenge for the QA team, who now have to try and complete the same amount of testing in less time.
 Sometimes, it also means that IoT testing is treated as an afterthought in favor of faster release cycles, which will inevitably damage the IoT device’s performance, security, and eventually, reputation.

 Increased cost of testing